-Arturas Bukauskas is a Doctor of Arts and an Associate Professor at the Department of Photography, Animation, and Media Arts, Vilnius Academy of Arts.
+Arturas Bukauskas holds a PhD in Arts and is an Associate Professor at the Department of Photography, Animation, and Media Arts at the Vilnius Academy of Arts.
 His background is in documentary film directing.
 His artistic interests include the intersections of living and non-living entities within societal constructs, along with their corresponding concepts and transformations.
 He works with experimental forms of the moving image and explores the interactions between text and image.
 He investigates the aesthetic and conceptual expressiveness of technology-based art, with a particular research focus on the phenomenon of animation.

 THE LAST SUNDAY OF AUGUST documentary/animated.
 Israel.
 Animation editing direction, 2017